 Compared to the rest of the country, citizens of Newport spend much less time in their cars: on average, their commute to work is only 15.92 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The population of Newport overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Newport, 21.47% have at least a bachelor's degree.
+The education level of Newport citizens is a little higher than the average for US cities and towns: 21.47% of adults in Newport have at least a bachelor's degree.

 The people who call Newport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newport residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Newport include English, German, French Canadian, Irish, and French.